European perch: Description

 European perch are greenish with red pelvic, anal and caudal fins.
 They have five to eight dark vertical bars on their sides.
 When the perch grows larger, a hump grows between its head and dorsal fin.

 European perch can vary greatly in size between bodies of water.
 They can live for up to 22 years, and older perch are often much larger than average; the maximum recorded length is 60 cm.
 The British record is 6 lb 2 oz, but they grow larger in mainland Europe than in Britain.
 As of May 2016, the official all tackle world record recognised by the International Game Fish Association (IGFA) stands at 2.9 kg for a Finnish fish caught September 4, 2010.
 In January 2010 a perch with a weight of 3.75 kg was caught in the river Meuse, Netherlands.
 Due to the low salinity levels of the Baltic Sea, especially around the Finnish archipelago and Bothnian Sea, many freshwater fish live and thrive there.
 Perch especially are in abundance and grow to a considerable size due to the diet of Baltic herring.

 Distribution and habitat

-The range of the European perch covers fresh water basins all over Europe, excluding the Iberian peninsula.
+The range of the European perch covers fresh water basins all over Europe, excluding the Iberian Peninsula.
 Their range is known to reach the Kolyma River in Siberia to the east.
 It is also common in some of the brackish waters of the Baltic Sea.

+The European perch lives in slow-flowing rivers, deep lakes and ponds.
+It tends to avoid cold or fast-flowing waters but some specimens penetrate waters of these type, although they do not breed in this habitat.
 They are most abundant in relatively shallow lakes and lakes with deep light penetration, and less abundant in deep lakes and those with low light penetration.

+Introduction outside Europe

 European perch has been widely introduced, with reported adverse ecological impact after introduction.
 In Australia, the species is implicated in the decline of the now-endangered native fish, the Macquarie perch.

-The European perch lives in slow-flowing rivers, deep lakes and ponds.
-It tends to avoid cold or fast-flowing waters but some specimens penetrate waters of these type, although they do not breed in this habitat.